pietrogiuffrida/carbonium/README.md

 # carbonium

-Easily manage a list of names with several property and (overlapping) order criteria.
+Easily manage a list of names with several properties and (overlapping) order criteria.

 ## Installation